Exploring investor behavior in Bitcoin: a study of the disposition effect

 \subsection{Key findings}

-Our key finding confirms that the disposition effect is prevalent in the Bitcoin cryptocurrency market for the overall period from January 2013 to December 2019 for eleven out of eighteen indicators, when regarded on a yearly basis.
-When inspecting the evolution of the disposition effect on a monthly and indicator by indicator basis, we found a more ambiguous situation where the differences of the means are heavily allocated either on the one or the other side of the LR/GR spectrum.
+Our research suggests that the disposition effect is also prevalent among investors in the Bitcoin cryptoasset market.
+Specifically, we found evidence of this effect across eleven out of eighteen indicators when considering the period from January 2013 to November 2021 on an annual basis.

-The disposition effect is not consistently prevalent over several months but indeed switches drastically from significantly negative to positive and vice versa (e.g. see Figure~\ref{fig:TvalPerMonth} early years 2013 till 2016 with only limited exceptions, indicating significant more losses realised, compared to the whole year 2017 confirming the presence of the disposition effect).
+However, our analysis also shows that the prevalence of the disposition effect in Bitcoin is not consistent on a monthly basis.
+We found that the effect varies between being significantly negative (confirming the presence of the disposition effect) and being positive (no evidence of the disposition effect) in certain periods.
+The more stable period stretches from 2013 until the end of 2016 with only limited exceptions of significant negative $t$-statistics for all three selected indicators (Odean, RSI, ROC) in e.g., February, March, April, and October 2013, confirming the disposition effect in those four months.
+The period from December 2016 till the end of 2017 can be characterized as GR driven, confirming the disposition effect, again followed by a more ambiguous period for 2018 and the following years, yet leaning more towards disposition effect-based trading.
 The reason for this is yet unclear and would be subject to future research.